28

 SIZE: 8″ x 8″.

-YARN WEIGHT: About 70 yards (64 m) of #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., Dishie from Knit Picks.
+YARN WEIGHT: #4 / Medium / Worsted / Aran weight, cotton yarn, e.g., Dishie from Knit Picks.

-NOTIONS: A 4 mm crochet hook, scissors, and a yarn needle.
+NOTIONS: scissors and a yarn needle.

 Tassa – Easy Chevron Pot Holders from For The Frills